phive151/ParrotWSL/README.md

 Extras in this Repository
 ---
 Check out the Docs folder.
 There are a few things in there which help out post import.
 Some dot files, and wsl config files.
 If they help, cool, if not.. no sweat.
+All in all this is just a compilation of other ideas...
+I'm not that smart 😝